 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the notice.
-Therefore, I find that the landlord is entitled to an order of possession and a monetary order for unpaid rent.
+Therefore, I find that the landlord is entitled to an order of possession for unpaid rent and a monetary order for unpaid rent.